 Many different Java hosts don’t actually support all of the frameworks we’re about to share with you.
-That is why we’ve developed this Java hosting service, which supports all of the frameworks we’re about to share, and allows you to easily change, alter and develop whatever Java software you wish to work on.
+That is why we’ve developed a Java hosting service which supports all of the frameworks we’re about to share, and allows you to easily change, alter and develop whatever Java software you wish to work on.

 1. JSF – JavaServer Faces

 JavaServer Faces is supported by Oracle, and as such, it comes with some very in-depth, complex documentation.
 When reading this information, you’ll notice that you can use this framework for whatever you wish to create in the Java programming language.